 I love being independent.
 I was born on Independence Day, so it must have been in the stars.
 Being independent has allowed me to explore the world and have many beautiful experiences.
 It has been a fantastic ride thus far.
 I have no complaints.

 I have affectionately been called “The Hub,” “The Go-To Person,” or “Ask Charisse; she just knows stuff.”
-I love to help where I can.
+I enjoy helping where I can.
 I, too, can pick up the phone and ask my mom for a recipe or ask someone for an opinion on something.

 But that is not the kind of ‘help’ I am referring to here.

 I am talking about a core issue of vulnerability.
-I realized that asking for help was not about me being strong.
-Every coin has two sides, and I realized I needed to look at strength differently.
+I realized that asking for help was not about being weak; it was about being strong.
+Every coin has two sides, and I realized I needed to look at strength in a different way.
 So I flipped the coin over and saw that my fear was of being vulnerable.
 It felt like I was exposing my soft underbelly, and it was terrifying.

 As I dove deeper into my self-discovery, I realized I had completely misjudged what asking for help was all about.
 Instead of weakness, I saw the strength in it.
 I learned that it was a particular strength to be able to ask for help.